How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 Five-stage HDB purchase journey from HFE Letter to key collection

 The five stages from HFE Letter to keys.
-The mortgage decision sits at Step 3, but it shapes your eligibility from Step 1 onwards.
+The mortgage decision lands at Step 3, but it shapes your eligibility from Step 1 onwards.

 01